cedricwalter/blockchain-consensus/README.md

 A company caught cheating would not only be risking its reputation.
 It would be risking its entire market cap and the reputation of the officers and shareholders of the company.
 It would have significantly more to lose than any one individual.

+##
+**Authorized Signers** Authorized signers are trusted nodes that create blocks, sign them, and distribute them to other nodes.
+A list of authorized signers will be maintained on the blockchain.
+Only authorized nodes can sign blocks and all blocks are verified that this is true by checking the signer is in the authorized list.
+The signing algorithm is essentially the same signature algorithm as PoW but with a different set of headers.
+PoW-specific headers will be removed and additional headers added to enable voting.
+Given N authorized signers, a signer may only sign a block every (N/2) + 1.
+This ensures that someone would need to control > 50% of signers to perform a malicious attack.
+Authorized signers will be rewarded in Coins per block signed.

+The consensus protocol ensures fairness and liveness by incentivizing the assigned signer of a block to perform the signing but also allowing other blocks to sign if the assigned signer is unavailable.
+The assigned signer for a block is determined by a round-robin lookup of the authorized signer list.
+If the assigned signer doesn’t respond then then other signers can sign at a lower block difficulty level.

 ## Pros
 * For private, permissioned blockchains.